adammikulis/MindGame/README.md

 This is a plugin for the Godot game engine that allows the user to load and run a local Large Language Model (LLM) in-engine using the [LLamaSharp](https://github.com/SciSharp/LLamaSharp) (v0.11.1) C# library.

+Run Mind Game stand-alone:
+Download the latest release for your platform and run the executable.
+Load your model and have fun!

+Run Mind Game as Godot plug-in:

 1) Download and extract [Godot 4.3 dev5 (.NET version)](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-5/)

 2) Download/install [.NET8](https://dotnet.microsoft.com/en-us/download)